Batik: Ancient to early modern periods

 The art of batik is highly developed on the island of Java, Indonesia, although the antiquity of the technique is difficult to determine since batik pieces rarely survive long in the region's tropical climate.
 The Dutch historians G. G. Rouffaer & H. H. Juynboll argue that the technique might have been introduced during the 6th or 7th century from India or Sri Lanka.
 The similarities between some traditional batik patterns with clothing details in ancient Hindu-Buddhist statuaries, for example East Javanese Prajnaparamita, has made some authors attribute batik's creation to Java's Hindu-Buddhist period (8th-16th century AD).
 Some scholars cautioned that mere similarity of pattern is not conclusive of batik, as it could be made by other non-related techniques.
-Since the word "batik" is not attested in any pre-Islamic sources, some scholars have taken the view that batik only developed at the end of Java's Hindu-Buddhist period, from the 16th century onward following the demise of Majapahit kingdom.
+Since the word "batik" is not attested in any pre-Islamic sources, some scholars have taken the view that batik only developed at the end of Java's Hindu-Buddhist period, from the 16th century onward, following the demise of Majapahit kingdom.
 However, this view has not taken into account the oldest surviving physical Javanese batik piece, which was only identified in 2022.
-It is a blue-white valance carbon dated to the 13th or 14th century, which correspond to early Majapahit period.
+It is a blue-white valance carbon dated to the 13th or 14th century, which corresponds to the early Majapahit period.
 The batik's quality and dating suggest that sophisticated batik techniques already existed at the time, but competed with the more established ikat textiles.

 Batik craft further flourished in the Islamic courts of Java in the following centuries.
 The development of prominent batik types was partly motivated by the desire to replicate prestigious foreign textiles (such as Indian patola) brought in by the Indian Ocean maritime trade.
-When the Dutch East Indies Company began to impose their monopolistic trade practice in 17th century Indonesia, batik cloths was one of the product which stifled their textile sales.
+When the Dutch East Indies Company began to impose their monopolistic trade practice in 17th century Indonesia, batik cloths were one of the products that stifled their textile sales.
 Dutch imports of chintz from the Coromandel coast could not compete with locally made batik due to their robust production and high quality.